 Conclusion: Learning rhetoric is possible for everyone

-We are sure: It makes no difference whether you are a beginner or not.
-With the right methods, you too can learn rhetoric and raise your language skills to a new level.
+In this article, we have given you some tips that you can use to improve your rhetoric.
+We are sure that it doesn't matter if you are a beginner or not.
+With the right methods, you too can learn rhetoric and raise your speaking skills to a new level.